-Among students who reported past-28-day use of either substance, 29.5% reported riding with a substance-using driver compared with 6.7% who did not report substance use (P < .001).
-The multivariate model to assess contribution from each substance type or combination to the risk of driving after any substance use (Table 5) showed that compared with using alcohol alone in the past 28 days, using only marijuana showed a substantial increase in the risk of driving after substance use (RR, 6.24; 95% CI, 1.89-21.17) with controlling for sex, days of substance use, reported seat belt use, and AUDIT score.
-Use of marijuana and alcohol was not associated with a statistically significant difference in risk.
-In this model, an increase in the number of days on which any substance was used was associated with an increased risk of driving after substance use (RR, 1.06; 95% CI, 1.03-1.09), as was having a positive AUDIT score (RR, 2.86; 95% CI, 1.07-7.65).
+Among students who report past 28-day use of either substance, 29.5% reported riding with a substance-using driver compared to 6.7% of students who did not report substance use (p<0.001).
+The multivariate model to assess contribution from each substance type or combination to the risk of driving after any substance use (Table 5) showed that compared to using alcohol alone in the past 28 days, using only marijuana showed a substantial increase in the risk of driving after substance use (RR=6.24; CI=1.89-21.17) when controlling for sex, days of substance use, reported seat belt use, and AUDIT score.
+Using marijuana and alcohol was not associated with a statistically significant difference in risk.
+In this model, an increase in the number of days on which any substance as was used was associated with increased risk of driving after substance use (RR=1.06; CI=1.03-1.09), as was having a positive AUDIT score (RR=2.86; CI=1.07-7.65).